kubernetes/website/docs/admin/kubeadm.md

    run there.
 It also sets up the RBAC authorization system and writes a special ConfigMap that is used to bootstrap trust with the kubelets.

-1. kubeadm installs installs add-on components via the API server.
+1. kubeadm installs add-on components via the API server.
 Right now this is the internal DNS server and the kube-proxy DaemonSet.

 Running `kubeadm join` on each node in the cluster consists of the following
 steps: